CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/getting-started.md

        ![Enter Your Password](../media/sc900-image-2.png)

-1. If **Action required** pop-up window appears, click on **Ask later**.
+1. If an **Action required** pop-up window appears, click on **Ask later**.

    ![Ask Later](../media/ask-later-01.png)

-1. If prompted to stay signed in, you can click **"No"**.
+1. If prompted to stay signed in, you can click **"No."**

 1. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **"Cancel"** to skip the tour.

-1. Click **"Next"** from the bottom right corner to embark on your Lab journey!
+1. Click **"Next"** from the bottom right corner to embark on your lab journey!

    ![Launch Azure Portal](../media/sc900-image(3).png)

-This hands-on-lab will help you to gain insights on how Azure OpenAI’s content filtering mechanisms contribute to responsible AI deployment, and how you can leverage these filters to ensure that your AI models adhere to appropriate content standards.
+This hands-on lab will help you gain insights into how Azure OpenAI’s content filtering mechanisms contribute to responsible AI deployment and how you can leverage these filters to ensure that your AI models adhere to appropriate content standards.

 ## Support Contact